CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 We are now inside the `container terminal` and we can use `cargo`, `rustup` and other rust tools.
 The files we create will be inside the container.
 We are `rustdevuser` inside this container, so we will put our rustprojects in the `/home/rustdevuser/rustprojects` directory.
 This container is started from Podman without `root access` to the host system !
 This is a small, but important difference between Docker and Podman.
-First let find the rustc version:
+First let's find the rustc version:

 ```bash
 rustc --version
   rustc 1.69.0
 ```

-Let create and run a small Rust program:
+Let's create and run a small Rust program:

 ```bash
 cd ~/rustprojects